 |They never told us we weren't allowed to lose our shoes along the way|

 Meanwhile, we were stuck.
 You need 2 guides to move forward (and shoes).
 The second guide said the next group might pass us, but I pointed out there were only so many tethers on the platform.
 No way could another group of 8 come onto our platform and fit, let alone be tied safely to the platform.
-They were stuck too.Let’s just say we had a lot of laughs, finished the course, and made sure we got out of there before the group behind us made it to the ground.
+They were stuck too, as was anyone behind them.
+So, we held up the entire course for nearly 30 minutes.
+Slightly embarrassing.Let’s just say we had a lot of laughs, finished the course, and made sure we got out of there before the group behind us made it to the ground.
 And our guide got a huge tip.